axbh25/smac2026-Technova-naseej/README.md

 - Naseej does not record audio
 - Naseej does not store audio files
 - Naseej does not upload audio
-- Device voice availability varies by language and installed engine
+- Device voice availability varies
 - The lesson remains usable when speech is unavailable

-See `docs/ai-usage/ai-data-boundary.md`.
+## Family Thread Boundary

+- Return-skill responses remain local
+- Family Thread completion timestamps remain local
+- The reciprocal suggestion comes from the reviewed SkillCard
+- Day 11 does not call AI again
+- The MVP stores one active Family Thread

 ## Run the Project